U.S. urges ban on drunk diplomats at UN budget debates

-UNITED NATIONS (Reuters) - The United States called on Monday for a ban on drunk diplomats at budget debates at the United Nations.
+UNITED NATIONS, March 4 (Reuters) - The United States called on Monday for a ban on drunk diplomats at budget debates at the United Nations.

 “We make the modest proposal that the negotiating rooms should in future be an inebriation-free zone,” Joseph Torsella, deputy U.S. ambassador to the United Nations for management and reform, told the General Assembly’s budget committee.